The Importance Contracts16th January 2019

+The importance of contracts is often overlooked.
 A good employment contract is essential and beneficial to both the employee and the employer.
 It spells out:

 - the rights and obligations of each party,

 - protects the job security of the employee and

 - protects the employer from certain risks such as the release of confidential employer

 - information after the term of employment ends.

 Some jurisdictions require employment contracts for certain positions.

 This essential part of employment law is often neglected or underused.
 Particularly by busy, cash-strapped businesses.